pnut2357/pnut2357.github.io/_posts/2020-08-09-Data-Crawling-TwitterAPI.md

     9   RT @RyanAFournier: Trump: Authorizes $430 mill...
     10  RT @thekjohnston: This is why trump built appr...

+From the selective columns of created date (created_at), language (lang), tweet text (text), and user's name (user_name), I replaced the cut-off tweet texts with the full texts and inserted user_name column and its corresponding values.
+The `df.text[5]` shows its full text.
 ```python
 df = pd.DataFrame(tweets_data, columns=['created_at','lang', 'text'])
 # store user names